 One fantastic way to kick off the school year is to do a unit about names!
 It helps students learn each others’ names, making any new students feel more comfortable.
 It also makes students feel important and see the value in their own name.
-Below are some recommended books about names and some activities that are perfect for celebrating names in the classroom.
+Below are some recommended books about names (you can find more ideas here) and some activities that are perfect for celebrating names in the classroom.
 Keep reading to find a freebie!

 Looking for more back to school ideas?
 Check out more B2S posts on my blog!

 An acrostic is a simple and easy way to celebrate names in the classroom.
 Ask students to come up with an adjective that describes them for each letter of their name.
 I like to brainstorm a list of adjectives for each letter to help students that may have trouble thinking of positive words to describe themselves.